£

 Stem cell transplant

-Some people may be offered a stem cell transplant (also called a bone marrow transplant) during this stage of treatment.
+Some people may be offered a stem cell transplant (also called a bone marrow transplant) during the consolidation phase.

-Transplants can make you feel very unwell and can cause complications, so doctors look at a number of things before offering you a transplant, including your age and general health, and how well the first phase of your treatment worked.
+Transplants can make you feel very unwell and can cause complications, so doctors look at a number of things before offering you a transplant.
+This includes your age and general health, and how well the first phase of your treatment worked.

 A transplant aims to give you healthy stem cells, which then produce normal blood cells.
 There are two types of stem cell transplant: